stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   Tech feudalism, in which a few companies become more powerful than even large states, seems inevitable given that digital markets exhibit winner-take-all properties
+-   Tech feudalism, in which a few companies become more powerful than even large states, seems inevitable given that digital markets exhibit winner-take-all properties.

--   There will be an "AI race", predominantly between the U.S. and China, with no second thoughts regarding side effects and all other regions of the world becoming mere rule-takers
+-   There will be an "AI race", predominantly between the U.S. and China, with no second thoughts regarding side effects and all other regions of the world becoming mere rule-takers.

--   There will be a continued building frenzy for data centers as compute capability is currently the main driver of development and the end here justifies the means
+-   There will be a continued building frenzy for data centers as compute capability is currently the main driver of development and the end here justifies the means.

 ### Challenging the assumption